 The Empire State is one of the most famous buildings in NYC, so it should be at the top of your list.
 Besides offering the best views in Manhattan, the Empire State Building is a national symbol synonymous with human engineering and possibility.

-The Art Deco skyscraper is over 90 years old and, at 102-stories (1,250 feet) high, it towers over Midtown Manhattan.
+The Art Deco skyscraper is over 90 years old and, at 102-stories (1,250 feet) high, it towers over Midtown Manhattan, one of the most popular neighborhoods in Manhattan.
 There are currently three observation decks in the building, as well as several different tickets and tour options, and it’s a great couple’s activity in NYC.

 The 80th-floor observatory is entirely indoors and contains various exhibits and galleries about the Empire State Building’s history and legacy.
 A few stories up, you’ll find the main observatory on the 86th floor.
 It has indoor and outdoor areas so you can visit throughout the year.
 From here, you’ll get 360° views of the city, including the East and Hudson Rivers, the Statue of Liberty, and Central Park.

 Finally, the 102nd-floor observation deck is smaller and enclosed with floor-to-ceiling windows.
 As one of the highest points in New York City, you can see up to 80 miles into the distance if the skies are clear.
 Unlike the other observatories in the building, this one is exclusive and requires an additional ticket.

 2. One World Observatory, the highest observation deck in NYC